Deepali-Gtech/tech_blog/README.md

 This app build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

 # Use
-To run is app locally
+To run the app locally
 * Run 'npm i' to install all the dependencies
 * Run 'npm start' app will run on PORT 3001!